-Exchange rate risks and exchange controls
+Exchange rate and exchange control

-The Issuer will pay principal and interest on the Covered Bonds in the Specified Currency, subject to currency restrictions in place at each time, if the Covered Bonds are issued in currencies other than ISK.
+The issuer will pay principal and interest on the Debt Securities in the Specified Currency.
 This presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the "Investor's Currency") other than the Specified Currency.
-These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (1) the Investor's Currency-equivalent yield on the Covered Bonds, (2) the Investor's Currency-equivalent value of the principal payable on the Covered Bonds and (3) the Investor's Currency-equivalent market value of the Covered Bonds.
+These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency).
+An appreciation in the value of the investor's Currency relative to the Specified Currency would decrease, i. the Investor's Currency-equivalent yield on the Debt Securities, ii. the Investor's Currency-equivalent value of the principal payable on the Debt Securities; and iii. the Investor's Currency-equivalent market value of the Bonds.

-Government and monetary authorities may impose (as some have done in the past) exchange controls that could adversely affect an applicable exchange rate.
+Government and monetary authorities may impose (as some have done in the past) exchange controls that could adversely affect an applicable exchange rate or the ability of the Issuer to make payments in respect of the Debt Securities.
 As a result, investors may receive less interest or principal than expected, or no interest or principal.

-Exchange rate risk is mitigated by the use of the Currency Swaps and by matching interest rate flow with the maturity of loan and other assets of the Issuer.
+Exchange rate risk will be mitigated by the use of the Currency Swaps and by matching interest rate flow with the maturity of loan and other assets of the Issuer.